Bayes’ Theorem

 Set them equal:

-Now solve for $P(A \mid B)$ to derive the mathematical definition of Bayes’ Theorem:
+Now solve for $P(H \mid E)$ to derive the mathematical definition of Bayes’ Theorem:

 Where:

-Bayes’ Theorem provides a formal, rational way to update prior beliefs $P(A)$ when new data $P(B)$ becomes available.
+Bayes’ Theorem provides a formal, rational way to update prior beliefs $P(H)$ when new data $P(E)$ becomes available.

 ## What is the likelihood?